 Christopher is a PhD student in the Department of Natural Resource Sciences at McGill University.
 His research aims to understand how empirically grounded political philosophy and institutions such as governance can foster a thriving human-nature relationship.
 He holds a B.Sc. (physics and biology) from the University of Toronto and an M.S. from McGill University.
 His master’s thesis examined the legitimacy of collaborative water governance in the context of the Quebec Water Policy.
 Christopher is coauthor of a future scenario for the Great Lakes Futures Project, and he enjoys collaborating in diverse ways.
 He conducted environmental monitoring as Assistant Leader of EnviroMap projects at Engineering Seismology Group, developed projects during a Canadian International Development Agency internship in Nicaragua, and travelled to India on behalf of a research team at the University of California, Berkeley to design and build a prototype to remove arsenic from groundwater.

 Alvaro is pursuing a PhD in Environmental Studies at York University.
 His research is focused on system dynamics modeling approaches to better inform wildlife management issues in Ontario.
 After a successful internship with the Ministry of Natural Resources of Ontario, Alvaro transitioned to the role of Senior Economist within that ministry.
 In this role, he is utilizing his newfound knowledge and expertise gained as a PhD student at York University and as a scholar in the E4A research initiative to evaluate and inform policy development in issues such as climate change and wildlife management.
 He now transitioned to the role of Senior Economist with the Ministry of Northern Development and Mines, working mostly on resource revenue sharing of mining tax and royalties with First Nations.
 He has a Master’s Degree in Environmental Studies from University of Northern British Columbia (UNBC), and a Bachelor’s degree in Commerce from Universidad de San Andres (Buenos Aires, Argentina).
 In the past he worked as Sustainability Manager for UNBC and as project manager for different non-profit organizations working with underprivileged people in Buenos Aires, his home city.
-Through his PhD, Alvaro is looking to increase his knowledge about Ecosystem Services Management and Valuation methods, Steady-State Economics, and Conservation and Development in Developing countries.
+Alvaro’s ultimate goal is to become a bridge between academic ecological economics theory and real world practice.